 - a.
-A minimum of 30 semester hours completed with a GPA of at least 3.00. - b.
-At least 15 semester hours in courses numbered 600 and above (courses open only to graduate students). - c.
-EDG 600 Applied Research in Education within the first nine semester hours of graduate - d.
+A minimum of 30 semester hours completed with a GPA of at least 3.00. - At least 15 semester hours in courses numbered 600 and above (courses open only to graduate students) - c.
+EDG 600 Educational Research within the first nine semester hours of graduate study. - d.
 No more than nine semester hours in independent study and special courses (e.g., KET, CCSB). - e.
 Submission of a successful professional portfolio.